 Awards and Grants

-TEACHING: Ana Rueda was honored by UK's College of Education as a Teacher Who Made a Difference in 2013 and received a Great Teacher Award from the Alumni Association in 2012.
+TEACHING: She was honored by UK's College of Education as a Teacher Who Made a Difference in 2013 and received a Great Teacher Award from the Alumni Association in 2012.
 She has also been honored with the prestigious Kemper Award for Excellence in Teaching.

 RESEARCH: Her most recent book, El retorno/El reencuentro: La inmigración en la literatura hispano-marroquí (2010), was chosen Book of the Week by Radio Exterior de España, September 16, 2010.
-In 2007 she received a Major Research Award from the University of Kentucky, and an NEH Summer Award for her book project Fictions of Conflict in 2006.
+In 2007 she received a Major Research Award from the University of Kentucky, and a National Endowment for the Humanities (NEH) Summer Award for her book project Fictions of Conflict in 2006.
 Among other honors and grants, she is the recipient of a National Endowment for the Humanities (NEH) for her book Cartas sin lacrar (2001).

 Pigmalión y Galatea: Refracciones modernas de un mito (Fundamentos, 1998) provides an interdisciplinary and comparative study of how writers in both the nineteenth and twentieth centuries have refashioned this self-reflexive myth of the artist.
 The book begins with a preliminary discussion of Ovid's Metamorphoses, not only to establish historical and critical context, but also to stage an alternately complementary and conflicted dialogue between Ovid´s text and the aesthetic theories that the Pygmalion-Galathea myth has generated since the Romantic period.
 In keeping with the book´s comparative interest, Rueda analyzes such authors as Bécquer, Galdós, Gómez de la Serna, Alarcón, Torrado, Grau, Quiles, Resino, Arrabal, Vázquez Montalbán, and Isabel-Clara Simó in relation to those by such other European and American authors as Poe, Merimée, Hoffman, Hawthorne, Balzac, Pushkin, Shaw, Capec, Landolfi, Oates and Petry.
 (ISBN: 84 245 0784 3)